Advanced Inventory extension for Magento

 - Mass Stock Update updates all your stocks in Magento in one go via a CSV file.

 Use Advanced Inventory for Magento in 6 steps

 STEP 1: Configure Advanced Inventory in a general way

 First of all you need to configure your extension in a general way and according to your needs in:

 In the Preferences tab, start by choosing if you want the quantity and the availability to be based on Warehouses and POS stocks or on Global quantity.

 - Multiple or single assignation

 Advanced Inventory allows you to assign orders to many points of sale.
-For that you need to enable the Multiple assignation.
+For that, you need to enable the Multiple assignations.

 - Automatic or manual assignation